Cross pattée: Montenegro

 The Montenegrin cross-flag (Krstaš-barjak) has been used in Montenegro since medieval times to represent the state, and lately its military divisions.
-The earliest documented use of this flag has been recorded in 1687.
+Use of this flag was first recorded in 1687.
 During the 1990s, it was used as a symbol of Montenegrin independence movement, most notably by the Liberal Alliance of Montenegro.
 Nowadays, Montenegro's Royal Capital City Cetinje uses krstaš flag as its flag.
 It is also used as an unofficial alternate Montenegrin flag, as well as by local trademarks and societies related to Montenegro.

 Poland

 Portugal

-The Portuguese heraldry makes a very common use of three variants of the cross pattée, the standard form (also as a variant of the Maltese cross proper, associated with the Knights Hospitaller), the Alisee form (associated with the Knights Templar) and the Order of Christ cross (associated with this order of chivalry and also used as one of main the National symbols of Portugal).
+The Portuguese heraldry makes a very common use of three variants of the cross pattée, the standard form (also as a variant of the Maltese cross proper, associated with the Knights Hospitaller), the Alisee form (associated with the Knights Templar) and the Order of Christ cross (associated with this order of chivalry and also used as one of the main national symbols of Portugal).
 These crosses are often present on the arms of the municipalities located in former domains of these orders.